Robert Hugh Benson

 Robert Hugh Benson AFSC KC*SG KGCHS (18 November 1871 – 19 October 1914) was an English Catholic priest and writer.
 First an Anglican priest, he was received into the Catholic Church in 1903 and ordained therein the next year.
 He was also a prolific writer of fiction, writing the notable dystopian novel Lord of the World, as well as Come Rack!
 Come Rope!.

 His output encompassed historical, horror and science fiction, contemporary fiction, children's stories, plays, apologetics, devotional works and articles.
-He continued his writing career at the same time as he progressed through the hierarchy to become a Chamberlain to Pope Pius X in 1911, and gain the title of Monsignor before his death a few years later.
+He continued his writing career at the same time as he progressed through the hierarchy to become a chamberlain to Pope Pius X in 1911 and gain the title of Monsignor before his death a few years later.

 Early life

-Benson was the youngest son of Edward White Benson, the Archbishop of Canterbury and his wife, Mary; Benson was the younger brother of E. F. Benson, A. C. Benson and Margaret Benson.
+Benson was the youngest son of Edward White Benson, the Archbishop of Canterbury, and his wife, Mary; Benson was the younger brother of E. F. Benson, A. C. Benson and Margaret Benson.

 Benson was educated at Eton College and then studied classics and theology at Trinity College, Cambridge, from 1890 to 1893.

 In 1895, Benson was ordained a priest in the Church of England by his father, who was the then Archbishop of Canterbury.

 Career

 After his father died suddenly in 1896, Benson was sent on a trip to the Middle East to recover his own health.
 While there he began to question the status of the Church of England and to consider the claims of the Catholic Church.
 His own piety began to tend toward the High Church tradition, and he started exploring religious life in various Anglican communities, eventually obtaining permission to join the Community of the Resurrection.

 Benson made his profession as a member of the community in 1901, at which time he had no thoughts of leaving the Church of England.
 As he continued his studies and began writing, however, he became more and more uneasy with his own doctrinal position and, on 11 September 1903, he was received into the Catholic Church.
 Benson was ordained as a Catholic priest in 1904.
-As the son of the late Archbishop of Canterbury, his conversion, and his subsequent ordination, caused a sensation.
+As the son of the late Archbishop of Canterbury, his conversion and subsequent ordination caused a sensation.

-His first assignment was as a college chaplain.
-He had a stutter and is said to have had a 'reedy' voice.
-Benson was a popular preacher, attracting large audiences wherever he spoke.
+Benson's first assignment was as a college chaplain.
+He had a stutter and is said to have had a "reedy' voice," but was a popular preacher, attracting large audiences wherever he spoke.
+In 1911 he was appointed a supernumerary private chamberlain to Pope (Pius X) and consequently styled as Monsignor.

 In 1914, he visited the University of Notre Dame and gave an address on the papacy.
 Both Confessions of a Convert (1913) and Lourdes (1914) were serialized in Notre Dame's Ave Maria magazine, before appearing as books.

 He was awarded the Dignitary of Honour of the Order of the Holy Sepulchre.